Advisory Board

 Our 15-Month Master’s Degree is designed for professionals in the business, nonprofit, government, and military sectors searching for a more comprehensive understanding of how human behavior and experience affect organizational success.
 Students graduate from the Master’s program equipped with the knowledge and skills they need to make their organizations more effective, creative, and efficient.

 Our Professional Training programs allow individuals and organizations the opportunity to train with UT Austin’s top faculty members in a professional-friendly format.
 These programs provide practical and immediately applicable tools for solving key organizational problems, ranging from personal motivation and growth to strategic organizational leadership.
-Training options include One-Day Seminars, Certificate Programs, and Custom Programs.
+Training options include One-Day Classes, Certificate Programs, and Custom Programs.

 In addition to our offerings for working professionals, we launched a Bachelor’s Degree program in fall 2016.
 The undergraduate program teaches students to explore, learn, and articulate the ways the liberal arts and social and behavioral sciences can address practical problems facing organizations.